mstidd2/vscode-ide-for-TM4C123/README.md

 - Open a terminal *within* vscode (CTL+Shift+`) and type the following
     - `make`
     - `make flash`
-- Review changes in the GTKTerm
+- Review changes in the GTKTerm.
 - Run the Debugger (F5).
 You should see the debugger controls (see pic) near the top of the window.
         ![Cortex-Debug Controls](pics/debug_controls.png)

+# Summary
+This guide provided you with an example of how to use VS Code as an IDE on Ubuntu 22.04.
+The intent was to explain this clear enough to allow you to make your own projects using this setup, not just TI examples.

+Happy coding!